ncatlab/nlab-content/pages/9/9/2/8/28299/content.md

   \mathrlap{\,.}
 \]

-This is the FL-Lagrangian density:
+This is the FL-Lagrangian density.

 ## Lagrangian and Equations of motion